April 20th, 2012

 The only other faint glimmer of hope is that out of the Occupy movement might arise a few, courageous, uncorrupted, decent people who would actually run for Congress, get elected by the now-awakened populace, and would actually work on behalf of the constituents they were elected to serve to pass legislation and put in place programs that actually benefited everyday Americans, themselves.

-By Frank Glenn • Posted in Pay the Rich
+By Byronn Glenn • Posted in Pay the Rich